Montana Fly Fishing 6 min read

 If dry fly fishing is what appeals to you, then you’ll want to visit in early July right into late July.
 There are plenty of hatches going on when it comes to aquatic insects.

-When putting together your packing list, you'll want to bring chest waders, a reel that is able to offer a good amount of drag, a floating line, and nine foot rods.
-As for the weights, six and five are recommended and tend to be quite popular among anglers in the area.
-You can go ahead and bring your own flies, but you might have better luck buying them locally.
-This assures that the flies attract the local species of fish.
+When putting together your packing list, you’ll want to bring chest waders, a reel that is able to offer a good amount of drag, a floating line, and 9- or 10-foot rod.
+A 5-wt or 6-wt rod is recommended and tend to be quite popular among anglers in the area.

 In the state of Montana, the fishing regulations depend on the region in which you’re fishing and the time of year.
 In the western district of the state, you can start to fish from the third Saturday in the month of May all the way until November 30.
 The central district is open to anglers all year long.
 The eastern district is also open on a year-round basis.